jupyterlite/jupyterlite/docs/migration.md

 kernel for better compatibility with existing deployments.

-We recommend you start using the `jupyterlite-core` package for your deployments, and additionally install a Python kernel such as `jupyterlite-pyodide-kernel` or `jupyterlite-xeus-python`.
+We recommend you start using the `jupyterlite-core` package for your deployments, and additionally install a Python kernel such as `jupyterlite-pyodide-kernel` or a Xeus kernel.

 ### `jupyterlite-pyodide-kernel`